novocodev/SDFMetalDemo/README.md

 Support for animating object properties

-Support for more camera projectsions
+Support for camera projections other than perspective

+Support client provided distance functions

 ## Known Issues